mpdco/BIOC3301/README.md

 # BIOC3301 Soil Microbiome Project

-This repository contains all batch script files used in the analysis of the soil microbiome of Gordon Square Gardens and of an organic farm (Lupatini et al. (2016)).
+  This repository contains all files used in the analysis of the soil microbiome of Gordon Square Gardens and of an organic farm (Lupatini et al. (2016)).
 The aim of this project was to determine the suitability of London soil for urban agriculture with regards to its microbiome.

   All bioinformatic analyses were carried out in Cartesius, the Dutch supercomputer (SURFsara), except for LEfSe and initial PICRUSt analysis, which were performed in the Huttenhower lab Galaxy web server.
+As such, all files in this repository are in the **P**ortable **B**atch **S**ystem format which specifies the commands and cluster resources required for each job.
+All jobs were run with 24 cores, and most could be completed under 1h walltime (an exception to this was chimera identification).

   Core diversity analysis was run with the core_div_analysis.pbs script in order to obtain an overview of the sample diversities and compositions.

 ## Raw Sequence Processing
   1. Join paired end reads (joining_paired_ends.pbs)